 Canon G1 X Mark III vs Nikon D3400

 The Canon PowerShot G1 X Mark III and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in October 2017 and August 2016.
 The G1X Mark III is a fixed lens compact, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G1 X Mark III||Nikon D3400|